natcap/invest.users-guide/source/crop_production.rst

 **Parameters for Calculating Nutritional Contents from Production**

 9. **Nutrient Contents Table (CSV)**  A CSV table containing information about the nutrient contents of each crop.
-The values provided are assumed to be given in relation to one tonne of harvest crop biomass.
+The values provided are assumed to be given in relation to one ton of harvest crop biomass.
 The 'crop' and 'fraction_refuse' columns must be provided in the table.
 The 'fraction_refuse' column is expected to contain a value between 0 and 1 representing the fraction of the harvested crop that is considered refuse and does not contain nutritional value.

   =======  ===============  ========  ========  ========  ========  ========  ===
   crop     fraction_refuse  protein   lipid     energy    ca        ph        ...